Here are 10 numbers that will help you understand how the country got to where it is now.

 90% = one estimate of the unemployment rate

 Estimates of the country’s unemployment levels vary wildly.

-The World Bank’s modelled estimates based on the International Labour Organisation data puts the figure as low as 5% in 2016, while Zimbabwe’s biggest trade union claims the jobless rate was as high as 90% this year.
+The World Bank’s modelled estimates, based on International Labour Organisation data, puts the figure as low as 5% in 2016, while Zimbabwe’s biggest trade union claimed the jobless rate was as high as 90% last year.

 89% = adult literacy rate

 Thanks to large investments in education since independence, Zimbabwe has one of the highest adult literacy rates in Africa, with 89% of the adult population literate, according to World Bank data from 2014.

 Globally, the literacy rate stood at 86% in 2016, while in sub-Saharan Africa it was 64%.

 Almost all women and men aged 15-49 have had at least some primary education, according to the 2015 Zimbabwe Demographic and Health Survey.
 More than 70% of people aged 15-49 have also attended secondary school.

 13.5% = the adult prevalence rate of HIV/Aids

 Zimbabwe has the sixth highest HIV prevalence rate in sub-Saharan Africa, with 1.3 million people living with HIV in 2016, according to UNAids.